“Legends never die, they simply fade away.”

 Okay, so now it’s time to get to the best part about this post: the ghosts.

-So, there’s an alleyway between the side of the Ryman and the back of a couple older bars that line the street of Broadway.
-The bar closest to the Ryman is Tootsies which is a very small bar that a lot of the older country stars played and hung out in back in the day.
+There’s an alleyway between the side of the Ryman and the back of a couple older bars that line Broadway.
+The bar closest to the Ryman is Tootsies.
+It’s a small bar that a lot of the older country stars played and hung out in back in the day.
 But in that alleyway has reportedly been the best place with the most paranormal activity.
 Many have reported seeing Hank Williams Sr. exiting out of the back of the Ryman.
 Williams is a legend but at one point he wasn’t allowed back at the Ryman so it’s said that he lingers in the alleyway and backstage.
 There have also been reports of other past country stars being seen slipping into the backdoors of the bars.

 The Grand Ole Opry Curse is something that many that work at the Opry don’t talk about and may even deny it.
 But when the Ryman reopened in 1993, Opry officials wanted the place to be torn down after the Opry had made its move to Opryland.
 It’s even been reported that during the renovations, the construction workers have come face to face with Hank Williams Sr. Why did they want to tear such an iconic place down?
 No one really knows but have made the assumption that it’s because of the Opry Curse.

 Thomas Ryman is also said to have made his presence known in the building like he’s looking over it.
-One of the most talked about stories that Ryman made himself known was during a production of a show called Carmen in the early 1900s.
-Keep in mind that the building was originally a religious institution, and the production was rather risque for the time and Ryman would not have approved of it.
+One of the most talked about stories is that Ryman made himself known was during the production of Carmen in the early 1900s.
+The production was risque for the time and Ryman would not have approved of it.
 During the show, patrons said that there were so much noise and disruption.
 This didn’t just occur during the one production but has reportedly happened for years.

-Another thing that has been reported such as people have heard Patsy Cline singing echoing in the hallways as people are on stage signing.
+Another thing that’s reported is hearing Patsy Cline singing echoing in the hallways as people are on stage signing.
 I don’t know why, maybe it’s because I really love her voice and songs, but I want to hear this for myself.
-Like that would be the coolest and chilling thing to me.
+Like that would be the coolest and most chilling thing to me.

 S O U R C E S:

-I know this is something very different from what I normally post on here, but it’s something that I want to start writing more about.
-I love country music of the past and today and I do love a good ghost story so it seems only fitting that I incorporate more of things that I’m passionate about on my blog.
-So, I hope you liked this because it was something so fun for me to write and I have so many other music-related posts planned.
-I was even thinking about making this into a series, like talking about all the places that are haunted in Nashville!
+I love country music of the past and today and I do love a good ghost story.
+So, it just seems only fitting that I incorporate more of things that I’m passionate about on my blog.
+So, I hope you liked this because I had fun writing this!

 Let me know what you think!
 Do you believe in ghosts?
 Do you think the Opry Curse is real or all a coincidence?